 3.21(8) Personnel.
-Written personnel policies and procedures shall be developed by all programs.
+Written personnel policies and procedures shall be developed by all programs. a.

-- a.
 These policies and procedures shall address the following areas:

 - (1) Recruitment, selection, and certification of staff members;

-- (2) Recruitment and selection of volunteers;
+- (1) Recruitment, selection, and certification of (2) Recruitment and selection of volunteers;

 - (3) Wage and salary administration;

 - (4) Promotions;

 - (5) Employee benefits;

 - (6) Working hours;

 - (7) Vacation and sick leave;

 - (8) Lines of authority;

 - (9) Rules of conduct;

 - (10) Disciplinary actions and termination of employees;

 - (11) Methods for handling cases of inappropriate client care;

 - (12) Work performance appraisal;

 - (13) Employee accidents and safety;

 - (14) Arbitration of employee grievances;

 - (15) Policy on staff persons suspected of using or abusing substances.